home-assistant/addons/deconz/README.md

 The installation of this add-on is straightforward and easy to do.

 1. Navigate in your Home Assistant frontend to **Hass.io** -> **Add-on Store**.
-2. Find the "Check Home Assistant configuration" add-on and click it.
+2. Find the "deCONZ" add-on and click it.
 3. Click on the "INSTALL" button.

 ## How to use